 In light of the arrival of summer, it's time to talk about food safety and the ways in which it relates to the preparation of meat products.
 Warmer temperatures go hand in hand with vacations, barbecues, and countless events where food is cooked on the grill.
 Even when stringent precautions are taken in the handling and preparation of meat, the threat of bacterial pathogens such as Salmonella and E. coli in our foods is both very real and very dangerous.

-According to the U.S Centers for Disease Control (CDC), foodborne bacteria can cause up to 48 million illnesses every year, the equivalent of one in 6 people.
-The CDC estimates that these illnesses contribute to 3,000 deaths per year, along with a staggering 128,000 hospitalizations.
+According to the U.S Centers for Disease Control (CDC), foodborne bacteria can cause up to 54 million illnesses every year, the equivalent of one in 6 people.
+The CDC estimates that these illnesses contribute to 3,000 deaths per year.
+According to one USDA estimate, the cost of foodborne illnesses is more than $15.6 billion annually.
 In order to minimize further public health outbreaks, it's crucial for food suppliers and manufacturers to stay on top of product safety by testing food for bacterial pathogens.

-A contributing factor in these cases, which included 176 cases with E. coli, was a failure to properly cook mechanically tenderized beef.
+A contributing factor to significant foodborne illness cases is the failure to properly cook mechanically tenderized beef.
 The Food Safety and Inspection Service (FSIS) states in its guideline that these products must be thoroughly cooked as bacterial pathogens can more easily enter the meat when mechanically tenderized.
-In response to the number of pathogen-related outbreaks, the USDA has released a new labeling requirement effective May 2016.
-The new standard will mandate labels for all raw or partially cooked beef products which have been mechanical, bladed, or needle tenderized.
+In response to the number of pathogen-related outbreaks, since 2016, the USDA requires labels no all raw or partially cooked beef products which have been mechanical, bladed, or needle tenderized.